michaelrafailyk/suffix-automator/README.md

 Suffix Automator helps a type developers to reduce repetitive steps when writing simple OpenType features such as one-to-one substitution.
-It can be useful for writing a Stylistic Sets, for wrapping characters into classes, for reverse substitution direction, for capitalization or decapitalization a substituted characters, or just for sorting characters.
+It can be useful for writing a Stylistic Set feature, for generating Small Caps receipts, for wrapping characters into classes, for reverse substitution direction, for capitalization or decapitalization source and/or substituted characters, or just for sorting characters.

 ## Links